 ArcGIS Web Adaptor provides the following benefits:

-Allows you to integrate Portal for ArcGIS with your organization's existing web server.
-By including a web server in your site, you gain the ability to host web applications that use your GIS services.
+Integrate Portal for ArcGIS with your organization's existing web server.
+By including a web server in your site, you can host web applications that use your GIS services.

-Allows you to expose Portal for ArcGIS through a site name other than the default arcgis.
+Make Portal for ArcGIS available through a site name other than the default: arcgis.

-Allows you to expose Portal for ArcGIS through port 80 or 443.
+Make Portal for ArcGIS available through port 80 or 443.

 You can only use the Web Adaptor with port 80 or 443.
-Using different ports is not supported.
+Using other ports is not supported.

 ArcGIS Web Adaptor deployment scenarios

-The ArcGIS Web Adaptor is platform independent of Portal for ArcGIS; therefore, the ArcGIS Web Adaptor you deploy does not have to match the operation system platform of your Portal for ArcGIS.
-For example, if you have a site comprised of Linux machines, you can deploy ArcGIS Web Adaptor (IIS) or ArcGIS Web Adaptor (Java Platform) to work with Portal for ArcGIS.
+ArcGIS Web Adaptor is platform independent of Portal for ArcGIS; therefore, the Web Adaptor you deploy does not have to match the operating system platform of your Portal for ArcGIS.
+For example, if you have a site composed of Linux machines, you can deploy ArcGIS Web Adaptor (IIS) or ArcGIS Web Adaptor (Java Platform) to work with Portal for ArcGIS.
 Conversely, if your portal is running on Windows, you can deploy ArcGIS Web Adaptor (Java Platform) on Linux to work with Portal for ArcGIS.